AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 -----------------------------------------

-Double press the \<View\> button (labelled \<Open\> or \<Open Window\> on some consoles) to show the workspace open buttons on all monitors (for the rest of this manual we'll refer to this button as \<View/Open\>).
+Double press the \<View\> button (labelled \<Open\> or \<Open Window\> on some consoles) to show the workspace open buttons overlay on all monitors (for the rest of this manual we'll refer to this button as \<View/Open\>).
 On the monitor where you want the workspace, press the appropriate button and the window will open on that monitor.

 ![Workspace select buttons](/docs/images/workspace-icons.png)

+If the window was already open on a different monitor, it will move to the monitor you selected keeping the same size and position.

 You can also use the \[Open
 Workspace Window\] menu command on the root menu to show the workspace open buttons.
+Pressing \<View/Open\> again will close the workspace button overlay, or pressing the X at the top of the button overlay on any screen will close it on all screens.

 There are also button shortcuts to open some of the windows:

 ### Shortcuts to open workspace windows